-A Supports Coordinator is the caseworker within the Office of Developmental Programs (ODP).
-They are responsible for locating, coordinating, and monitoring services and supports for individuals in the Intellectual Disability system.
+A Supports Coordinator is a case manager that links the individual with a disability to services and supports.
+This can include Medicaid funded waiver services, community resources, and natural supports that enable you to grow and live in your community.
+The main role of a Supports Coordinator is to locate, coordinate, and monitor services along with ensure health and safety for individuals in the Intellectual Disability system.
 The Supports Coordinator assists the individual in finding service providers, ensuring that the services they receive are appropriate, and assisting the individual in applying for funding to pay for services.

 – Berks County: (610) 236-0530

 – Bucks County: (215) 444-2800

 Once you are registered for services, a Supports Coordinator will schedule a meeting with you to discuss your needs and goals.
 This meeting can take place at your home or any convenient location to you.